stevenplatt/5G-mobility-simulator/README.md

 ## Simulator Output

 The simulation environment runs two different simulations.
 One where the default behavior of connecting to the closest base station is used, and a second where an override is performed in certain conditions to enhance performance.
-At the end of the simulator python file are a number of graph outputs.
+At the end of the simulation there are a number of graph outputs.
 These include:

 ### Random Walk Allocation Histogram